-Cradle cap (also called infantile seborrheic dermatitis) is a rash that begins as scaling and redness on a baby's scalp.
+Cradle cap (also called infantile seborrheic dermatitis) is a rash that begins as scaling and redness on an infant's scalp.
 This is not an infectious or contagious skin condition.
 Seborrheic dermatitis is common in infants, usually beginning in the first weeks of life and slowly disappearing over a period of weeks or months.
 The condition rarely is uncomfortable or itchy.

 What Causes Cradle Cap?